On Universal Deformations of Compressible Cauchy Elastic Solids Reinforced by Inextensible Fibers: Nonlinear Elasticity

 \section{Nonlinear Elasticity}

-In this section, we briefly review nonlinear elasticity before posing the problem of determining universal deformations of a compressible, nonlinear, isotropic elastic body reinforced by a single family of distributed inextensible fibers.
+In this section, we briefly review nonlinear elasticity before posing and formulating the problem of determining universal deformations of a compressible, nonlinear, isotropic elastic body reinforced by a single family of distributed inextensible fibers.